galanteh/SQL-Stream-Builder-Exercise/README.md

 ![](https://github.com/galanteh/SQL-Stream-Builder-Exercise/blob/main/images/image40.png)

 2. After that, let's click on the new process group and we will have a clean canvas to work on it.
+We are going to run the following steps in NiFi:
+    * We will use a **InvokeHTTP** processor to get the list of JSON files from Github that is on **https://raw.githubusercontent.com/galanteh/SQL-Stream-Builder-Exercise/main/files/files.txt**
+    * After that, we will split that file into 5 lines
+    * Each line will be a new FlowFile
+    * Extract from the content of each FlowFile the line which contains a new URL and put it into an Attribute of the flowfile
-We are going to use a **InvokeHTTP** processor to get the JSON file from Github.
-Then we will query the JSON file with a **QueryRecord** processor to get three outputs: operations with INSERTS, UPDATES and DELETES.
+    * We will use get that JSON file from the repo
+    * We will query each JSON file with a **QueryRecord** processor to get three outputs: operations with INSERTS, UPDATES and DELETES.

 You can see the image the final flow that we are trying to build

 ![](https://github.com/galanteh/SQL-Stream-Builder-Exercise/blob/main/images/image41.png)